anthonycm/vendor-renewal-tracker/README.md

 # Vendor & License Renewal Tracker

-A single-user tracker for vendor contracts, software licenses, hardware warranties, and gaming licenses at a tribal gaming property — built to replace a manual spreadsheet-and-memory process for staying ahead of renewal deadlines.
+A single-user tracker for vendor contracts, software licenses, hardware warranties, and gaming licenses at a tribal gaming property; built to replace a manual spreadsheet-and-memory process for staying ahead of renewal deadlines.

 Live: https://vendor-renewal-tracker-seven.vercel.app